Child TDEE Calculator

 Growing bodies need extra energy beyond basic metabolism.
 The IOM equations add a growth energy component to support bone development, tissue growth, and pubertal changes.
 Activity coefficients are also calibrated differently for younger bodies, reflecting how children move and expend energy throughout the day.

-For this reason, using an adult TDEE calculator for a child or teen would produce inaccurate results.
+For this reason, using an adult TDEE calculator for a child or teen would produce less appropriate estimates.
 Always use age-appropriate equations for pediatric calorie estimates.

 Understanding Activity Levels